Federal Police (Mexico)

 The Federal Police was formed through the merger of four previously independent federal police agencies — the Federal Highway Police, the Fiscal Police, the Investigation and National Security Center, and the Mexican Army's 3rd Military Police Brigade — and was initially referred to as the Federal Preventive Police.

-Throughout its 20 year existence, the Federal Police was dogged by allegations of widespread corruption and abuse — allegations which President Andrés Manuel López Obrador said influenced his administration's decision to disband the force.
+Throughout its 20-year existence, the Federal Police was dogged by allegations of widespread corruption and abuse allegations which President Andrés Manuel López Obrador said influenced his administration's decision to disband the force.
 Since its disbandment, two high-ranking commanders have been arrested for offences they committed while leading the Federal Police.
 The police force was 1,870,406,000 pesos in debt to creditors, members of the public, and former employees when it was disbanded.

 History

 On May 29, 2009, the Federal Preventive Police name was changed to Federal Police, and some duties were added to it.
-The Federal Police was created as the main Federal Preventive Police in 1999 by the initiative of President Ernesto Zedillo (1994–2000) to prevent and combat and to enforce the law that drugs will not run around on Mexico's streets.
+The Federal Police was created as the main Federal Preventive Police in 1999 by the initiative of President Ernesto Zedillo (1994–2000) to prevent, combat, and enforce the law that drugs should not circulate on Mexico's streets.
 The PF has been assuming its authority in stages over time, as its budget has grown and it has combined and reorganized police departments from major agencies such as those for migration, treasury, and highways.
 Many large bus stations and airports in Mexico are assigned a PF detachment.

 Public Safety Secretary Genaro García Luna hoped to reform the nation's long-troubled police.
 Among other steps, he consolidated several agencies into a Federal Police force of nearly 25,000.
 The Federal Police celebrates its anniversary on July 13 every year (Federal Police Day), with its history dating to 1928 as the successor of the agencies mentioned above.

 Mexican Federal Preventive Police

-The Mexican Federal Preventive Police was an agency created from the Mexican Highway Patrol in 1999.
+The Mexican Federal Preventive Police was an agency created by the Mexican Highway Patrol in 1999.
 It was replaced by the Mexican Federal Police due to corruption problems and bribing issues.
-On May 30, 2009, the Mexican Federal Police took over the PFP's duties as the Federal Ministerial Police took over the Mexican federal Investigative Agency's duties.
+On May 30, 2009, the Mexican Federal Police took over the PFP's duties as the Federal Ministerial Police, which also took over the Mexican Federal Investigative Agency's duties.